Bammerbom/Foundation/CONTRIBUTING.md

 In case you don't know about the pull request system, click [here](https://help.github.com/articles/using-pull-requests/) for the github article.
 When writing your pull request make sure to include...
   * The changes you made
-  * How these changes affect the API ( Are the changes backwards comatible? )
+  * How these changes affect the API (are the changes backwards compatible?)
-  * The approximate size of the changes ( Just big, medium or small )
+  * The approximate size of the changes (big, medium or small)
   * Why you think these changes are neccessary

 Don't be offended if we ask questions / Ask for some changes